 However, it is extremely challenging to predict mobile cellular traffic at both large-scale and fine granularity.
-The reasons are three-fold. (i) Due to the diverse network demand of Internet-based applications (e.g., mobile videos, locationbased games, VoIP) and user behaviours (e.g., at work, in transit, during sleep), the cellular traffic at an individual cell tower can have a wide dynamic range.
-According to our dataset in a major city of China, the traffic volume can easily peak at around 1GB during rush hours (e.g., 16:00), which is 100,000 times greater than the traffic during the least active times (e.g., 04:00). (ii) User mobility introduces spatial dependencies into the cellular traffic among spatially distributed cell towers.
-Our dataset reveals that data traffic from mobile users (i.e., entering or leaving a cell within a time interval) can account for up to 90% of the entire data traffic at cell towers in transportation hubs.
-We also observe that such spatial dependencies can occur even between distant cell towers, as efficient urban transportation easily enables mobile users to travel across cities within half an hour. (iii) Geographical distribution of cellular traffic at the urban scale is also influenced by many other factors, including land use, population, holidays, and various social activities.
-These influential factors further complicate the spatio-temporal dependencies among cell tower traffic citywide.
+The reasons are three-fold. (i) Due to the diverse network demand of Internet-based applications (e.g., mobile videos, location-based games, VoIP) and user behaviors (e.g., at work, in transit, during sleep), the cellular traffic at an individual cell tower can have a wide dynamic range.
+According to our dataset in a major city of China, the traffic volume can easily peak at around 1 GB per hour during rush hours (e.g., 16:00), which is 100,000 times greater than the traffic during the least active times (e.g., 04:00) in the same cell tower. (ii) User mobility introduces spatial dependencies into the cellular traffic among spatially distributed cell towers.
+Our dataset reveals that data traffic from mobile users (i.e., entering or leaving a cell within a time interval) can account for up to 90 percent of the entire data traffic at cell towers in transportation hubs.
+We also observe that such spatial dependencies can occur even between distant cell towers, as efficient urban transportation easily enables mobile users to travel across cities within half an hour. (iii)